Asian Outreach Program

 Positive word-of-mouth has spread in Elmhurst and Flushing, two hubs of Asian population where our clinics are located.
 Last year alone, we worked with over 1,400 adults and children from more than a dozen countries.
 In our nearly 25 years in operation, the clinics have brought education and healing to many thousands of new immigrants stressed by the need to adjust to new customs, language, and economic circumstances, as well as families suffering from isolation.
 They also bring understanding to culture clashes between Asian-born parents and American-born children.
 For all of our clients, we help ease the sense that problems have to be kept hidden from “outsiders” and that treatment will have an adverse impact on a family’s reputation.

-The services the AOP provides include:
+The services that AOP provides include:

 - Treatment of mental illness utilizing many approaches, including cognitive behavioral therapy, psychopharmacology, substance abuse treatment, and play therapy